QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 * ``a`` and ``b`` are a subtype of ``Real``, and ``+`` in the definition of ``f`` works
 * ``c`` is a one dimensional abstract array of ``Real`` values

-The code works, and is equivalent in performance to a ``NamedTuple``, but is more verbose and error prone
+The code works, and is equivalent in performance to a ``NamedTuple``, but is more verbose and error prone.

 Keyword Argument Constructors (Advanced)
 -------------------------------------------

-There is no way to avoid learning parametric types to achieve high performance code
+There is no way to avoid learning parametric types to achieve high performance code.

-However, the other issue where constructor arguments are error-prone, can be remedied with the ``Parameters.jl`` library
+However, the other issue where constructor arguments are error-prone, can be remedied with the ``Parameters.jl`` library.

 .. code-block:: julia